 In 1995, Taylor completed seventeen years as the associate director of choral activities at Harvard University.
 In this position, she directed both the prize-winning Radcliffe Choral Society and the Harvard-Radcliffe Chorus.
 She led the groups on frequent domestic and international tours, directed a number of premieres of American music, and produced two recordings on the AFKA Records label.

 As a guest conductor, Taylor has led the Artur Rubinstein Philharmonic Orchestra (Poland), the St. Louis Symphony Chorus, the Vermont Symphony Orchestra, the Harvard Chamber Orchestra, the Madison Opera, the United States Air Force Band and Orchestra, the Harvard-Radcliffe Collegium Musicum, and the Wellesley Chamber Singers.
 She worked with John Williams to prepare for an Independence Day concert with the Boston Pops Summer Esplanade Chorus.

-A graduate of the University of Delaware and Boston University School for the Arts, Ms. Taylor has studied with Gustav Meier, Paul Vermel, Andrew Davis, Helmuth Rilling, Robert Shaw, Margaret Hillis and Herbert Blomstedt.
-She received an advanced conducting fellowship with Chorus America and an orchestral conducting fellowship at Aspen.
-Ms. Taylor is a frequent guest conductor and lecturer at festivals throughout the United States.
+A graduate of the University of Delaware and Boston University, Taylor studied with Gustav Meier, Paul Vermel, Andrew Davis, Helmuth Rilling, Robert Shaw, Margaret Hillis, and Herbert Blomstedt.
+She received a fellowship with Chorus America and an orchestral fellowship at the Aspen Music Festival.
+She was a finalist for the 2016 American Prize in Choral Conducting (College Division) and received the 2017 Emily Mead Baldwin Award in the Creative Arts at UW–Madison.
+Taylor is a co-author of Wisdom, Wit and Will: Women Conductors on Their Choral Art.